Executive Policy #16

 Departments may extend the WSU network with small intra-office networks to accomplish local goals provided these networks do not require access to the physical WSU network infrastructure as described above.
 Furthermore, these networks must not impair the usability or performance of the WSU network in any way beyond the usual network traffic resulting from additional devices being attached to the network extension.
 All departmental components (switches, cables, connectors, etc.) must meet current industry performance standards and be of sufficient quality to maintain overall network performance.
 Installation of departmental cabling must meet National Electrical Code (NEC) standards, Washington State Department of Labor and Industries standards and licensing requirements, and Electrical Industries Alliance/Telecommunications Industries Alliance (EIA/TIA) telecommunications cabling specifications.

-Extensions to the WSU network using wireless technologies must comply with the Wireless LAN Policy (Executive Policy #13).
+Extensions to the WSU network using wireless technologies must comply with Wireless LAN Management (BPPM 87.35).
 Privacy and confidentiality issues must be considered before utilizing wireless technologies.

 Departments are encouraged to contact IT for a review of their plans for installing network extensions to ensure that network performance will not be impaired by the installation and that the extension does not violate State of Washington Codes.